stevecondylios/simple_forex/README.md

 # => 0.939717e2
 ```

-Note the decimal value returned uses scientific notation, evidenced by the `e` in the decimal's representation.
+Note ruby decimals use scientific notation, evidenced by the `e`, (it can be easy to miss or forget that).

-## Development
+## Requirements

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+This gem *probably* only works on Rails 6 and Rails 7 apps, and only those using a postgres database.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/stevecondylios/simple_forex.
+Bug reports and pull requests are very welcome at https://github.com/stevecondylios/simple_forex.

 ## License